vansjyo/OSVI-RemoteControl/README.md

 # osvi-rtled

-### Note: This is an open-source copy of a privately maintained repo
+### Note: This is an open-source copy of a privately maintained repository
+#### It is also published under the title "Conceptualization and Design of Remotely-Accessible Hardware Interface (RAHI) Laboratory" at https://link.springer.com/chapter/10.1007%2F978-981-15-5788-0_12

 ## Usage Instructions: